NEC Rules for Countertop Outlet Height and Spacing

 The “20-Inch Rule”: Official NEC Countertop Receptacle Height

 While horizontal spacing is critical, so is the vertical placement.
-The maximum receptacle height is clearly defined in NEC 210.52(C)(3).
-This section states that a receptacle outlet location must be on or above the countertop, but not more than 20 inches above it.
-This is commonly known as the “20-inch rule.”
+The maximum receptacle height above the countertop is commonly known as the “20-inch rule”: receptacle outlets serving countertops are expected to be located on or above the countertop but not more than 20 inches above it.
+This placement keeps appliance cords short and out of the work area.

 Step-by-Step Electrical Rough-In Checklist for Countertop Outlets